 The test is ridden in groups of up to three riders on the oval track.
 The horses show the three sections as instructed by the speaker as described in S2.3.2.
 They start on the rein as set in the starting list.

-- slow tölt return to walk and change rein
+1. slow tölt

-- 2. slow tölt; lengthen stride distinctly on the long sides, on the short sides slow

-- 3. fast tölt
+- 2. slow tölt; lengthen stride distinctly on the long sides, on the short sides slow - 3. fast tölt